 If you are considering canceling or changing your life insurance policy, these are the things you need to consider before making a choice.
 If you have explored all these options and done your research you are far more likely to come out on top.

-Before you change life insurance review the different types of policy options: Term, Whole Life or other permanent life policies like Universal Life insurance are some of the possibilities.
+Before you change life insurance policies, review the different types of policy options: term, whole life or other permanent life policies like universal life insurance are some of the possibilities.

 There are a number of costs that may come into play when you change your old life insurance policy for a new one.
 Here is a checklist of things to consider and ask about when replacing a life insurance policy besides the new life insurance policy premium.